alexhelms/lumisky/docs/settings.md

 ### Overlay

-When enabled, the text overlay will be drawn on the image.
+`Draw Cardinal Directions` draws the cardinal direction text overlay on both normal and panorama images.

 Set the top, bottom, right, and left labels to the correct cardinal direction for images.